Komachian/BooxWooxBlogs/README.md

 - Navbar has positioning issues
 - API not implemented
 - OTP countdown starts before frame is rendered
+- Dial-codes list scroll is fidgety at times

 ## Updates
 - 20 August, 2021